dashingsoft/pyarmor/docs/reference/man.rst

 .. option:: --enable-jit

-Use :term:`JIT` to process some sentensive data to improve security.
+Use :term:`JIT` to process some sensitive data to improve security.

 .. option:: --enable-rft